Demystifying Ceramic Glaze Labels

 While “non-toxic” might sound reassuring, it doesn’t necessarily mean the glaze is safe for food or children.
 That’s where AP and CL seals come in.
 They offer more specific guidance:

 While safety labels provide valuable information, ultimately, the responsibility for safe ceramic practices lies with you.
 By learning to read and interpret labels, you empower yourself to make informed choices and ensure your passion for ceramics doesn’t come at the expense of your well-being.
-Remember, you deserve to understand what you’re working with, to create without fear, and to fill your home with pieces that are both beautiful and safe.

 0